chloesuwignjo/calorie-predictor/README.md

 - Test R²: 0.225
 - Test RMSE: 5.003

 Our training R² tells us that ~22.2% of the variance in `n_steps` can be explained by `minutes` and `n_ingredients`.
 Our training RMSE and test RMSE are quite close; this is a good sign as it shows that we are not overfitting our data.
 So despite the RMSE of 5, which means that our model's prediction on average is off by 5 steps, it generalizes quite well to unseen data.
+Based on these results, our model is a good start for a baseline.

 ---